-You can avoid the potential of chemicals seeping into your food if you use plastic containers that are determined safe for microwave use.
+You can avoid the potential of chemicals seeping into your food by using plastic containers deemed safe for microwave use.

 Plastics play a crucial role in our kitchens.
 From storing to serving, there are numerous ways our food comes in contact with plastic every day.
 The question is: Are all these interactions safe?